User-without-a-name/hostname_and_mac-addr_changer/README.md

 3. Run the script using `sudo` or as the root user

-4. ## Disclaimer
+## Disclaimer
-5. This is only for testing purposes and can only be used where strict consent has been given.
+ This is only for testing purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes

-6. ## Contribute
+## Contribute
-7. Contributions are always welcome!
+ Contributions are always welcome!

+## License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

+See 'LICENSE' for more information.